-- You can determine the critical value of t for your statistical test where the row and the column intersect or meet.
+- Determine the critical value of t for your statistical test where the row and the column intersect.

 The t table helps you determine the critical value of your sample and compare it with your t value to determine whether to reject your null hypothesis.